What can you do to manage your COPD?

 - eating well and keeping a healthy weight

-- taking care of your feelings
+- taking care of your emotional wellbeing

-If you have COPD, being active and exercising can help you to improve your breathing, your fitness and your quality of life.
+If you have COPD, being active and exercising can help you to improve your breathing, fitness and quality of life.
 Don’t avoid activities that make you breathless: you’ll get less fit and out of breath more easily.
 Regular exercise can help reverse this by strengthening your muscles.
 Exercise also benefits your heart and blood pressure, and makes you less likely to develop conditions such as diabetes and osteoporosis (fragile bone disease).

 The best way to learn how to exercise at the right level for you is to take part in pulmonary rehabilitation.
 Ask your doctor to refer you.